To Sell Ebooks Online You Need To Attract More Web Traffic

 Twitter Followers

-As I mentioned earlier, followers can be bought, but they are fake, so they have little or no value.
+As I mentioned, don’t fall into the trap of buying followers because they are usually bot accounts, so they have little or no value.

 Work on building your Twitter following by connecting with people in your niche.